jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Destruction

-To destroy a symbol, you have to call Destroy on a target object.
+To destroy a symbol, you might call Destroy on a target object.
 When you call Destroy on a non target symbol then its object line is simply set to Nothing.
 The target object remains.
 When a parent is destroyed, Destroy is called for all children.
 Only if the children that are target objects are destroyed for real.

 ##### Symbol’s Different Methodology for Destruction and Object Reference

 There are differences between methodology in Symbol and former methodologies for destruction and object reference.

 Symbol’s __Destroy__ is actually like Visual Basic’s __= Nothing__.
 It is logical that __= Nothing__ might be called on the last object reference in order to destroy the object.
-So you have to call __= Nothing__ (__Destroy__) on the target object.
+So you might call __= Nothing__ (__Destroy__) on the target object.
 So having to call __Destroy__ is not proof of a less automatic destruction mechanism.
 It’s just like calling __= Nothing__ on the an object reference.

 However, if a target object symbol is destroyed, other references might not point to a created object anymore.
 In a symbol diagram this makes sense.